ordinaryzelig/minispec-metadata/README.md

     $ gem install minispec-metadata

+### Rails

+There are things you *MUST* do to get Minitest::Spec to work with rails that this gem cannot do for you.
+There are a handful of gems that will help you including my [minispec-rails gem](https://github.com/ordinaryzelig/minispec-rails).
+Whatever path you decide to take, do this AFTER you've taken those steps:

+`require 'minispec-metadata/rails'`

+(Thanks to @fredngo for help with testing with Rails.)

 ## Compatibility

-Tested with Minitest 4 and up, Ruby version 2 and up.
+Tested with Minitest 4 and up, Ruby version 2 and up, Rails version 5.1 and up.
 Might work with older versions but I haven't tested them.
-See .travis to see Ruby versions tested.
+See .travis for more info.